Faculty & Staff Directory

 Veronica began her St. Mark's career in 2016 as a School Counselor.
 She enjoys building rapport and connection with students, supporting St. Marker's through challenging times, and connecting with families and outside providers to ensure that St. Mark's students have access to the appropriate resources.
 Veronica is a member of the Wellness Department, the Diversity Committee and coaches JV Girl's Soccer.
 Prior to St. Mark's, Veronica was employed at The New Hampton School as the Director of Counseling.
 Veronica is a Licensed Clinical Social Work and obtained her Master's Degree in Social Work from The University of Chicago.
 She is Massachusetts native, a Lawrence Academy Alumni, and also earned her Bachelor's Degree in English and French from Boston University.
 Veronica lives on campus with her dog Frankie, and they both enjoy running, playing soccer, and eating tacos.

 Ms. Belt joined the Art Department in January 1991.
-She teaches Ceramics I, II, III, and Sculpture and Photography.
+She teaches Ceramics I, II, III and Sculpture.
 Over the years she has been active with the school's multicultural group, coached field hockey, assistant coach to Lacrosse, soccer, and squash.
 Each year her pottery group has their annual Empty Bowl fundraiser for hunger.
 Her personal artwork has ranged from reductive carving to clay building and wheel throwing.
 She is an avid traveler and often incorporates what she has learned abroad into her work and classes.
-Ms. Belt has two young assistants: her daughter, Nashua, and son, Machias.
+Ms. Belt has two assistants: her daughter, Nashua, and son, Machias.

 After working as an IT consultant for nearly eight years, Seth joined the St. Mark's Technology Department as a contractor in October 2014.
-He was hired as a full-time employee in May 2016 and is now the primary contact at the Help Desk.
+He was hired as a full-time employee in May 2016 and is now the head of the Technology Help Desk.

 Ms. Brown came to St. Mark’s in 2003 and has taught Algebra I, Algebra II, Functions, Calculus, and AP Calculus BC.
 Outside of the classroom, she runs the after-school dance program and serves as dorm head of Pine–Oak Dorm, where she lives with her husband, Paul, daughter, Madelyn, son, Alex, and their three cats.
 In her free time, she enjoys tap dancing and traveling.